 We must see science as an integral part of our culture, that informs our worldview and affects our behavior.
 It promotes fundamental ethical values.
-Indeed, as Bronowski said: "Those who think that science is ethically neutral confuse the findings of science, which are, with the activity of science which is not."7
+Indeed, as Bronowski said "Those who think that science is ethically neutral confuse the findings of science, which are, with the activity of science which is not."6 imagined."

-7J.
-Bronowski, Science and Human Values, pp. 63-64.
-It brings imagination and vision to bear on concrete problems and theoretical speculation.
-After all, in Blake's immortal phrase: "What is now proved was once only imagined."
 Imagination and vision are at the very heart of the scientific enterprise.
 Again, Bronowski put it beautifully when he said "...We are the visionaries of action; we are inspired with change ...
-We are the culture of living change."8
+We are the culture of living change."7